Curriculum: Middle School: Grades 6-8

 Students have time built into their daily schedules to work on community-oriented endeavours.
 Such activities include class meetings, volunteer/service projects, I RESPECT (school wide values) activities, life skills, organisation and self-management, conflict resolution training, entrepreneurial endeavours, and all Middle School assemblies and presentations.

 For one period on Wednesdays afternoons each week, students have time to finish homework, group projects or get the necessary one-on-one time from teachers.
 Those needing extra support in math, reading, and/or writing can also receive learning support.
 Also during this time students can read silently or organise into book clubs that meet to read, discuss, and critique novels of their choice.
+For further information on the Early Middle School program, please open this document: Middle School Curriculum Overview

 Back to Curriculum